Festa do Outono (Autumn Feast) @ Serralves

 The key competences are all considered equally important, because each of them can contribute to a successful life in a knowledge society.
 Many of the competences overlap and interlock: aspects essential to one domain will support competence in another.
 Competence in the fundamental basic skills of language, literacy, numeracy and in information and communication technologies (ICT) is an essential foundation for learning, and learning to learn supports all learning activities.

 You have read this article Didactics / ELT / Key Competences / LIfelong Leaning with the title September 2012.
-You can bookmark this page URL http://catolink4.blogspot.com/2012/09/key-competences-for-lifelong-learning.html.
+You can bookmark this page URL https://catolink4.blogspot.com/2012/09/key-competences-for-lifelong-learning.html.
 Thanks!

 Stay hungry.
 Stay foolish.